jaredtao/TaoQuick/README-en.md

 To avoid confusion with Qt default components, TaoQuick components names all begin with Cus (The abbreviation of Custom)

-CusConfig is global configuration, mainly contain font、 theme and so on, all components ard displayer in this configuration
+CusConfig is global configuration, mainly contain font、 theme and so on, all components are displayed in this configuration

-Other Contents reference above table：
+Other Contents reference to above table：

 |Content|Reference|Remark|
 |----|----|----|